 A Business Continuity Plan (BCP) is something that your stakeholders, including print buyers, will expect you to have, and your insurer will almost certainly want you to provide as part of your responsibility toward risk management.

 If producing an effective Business Continuity Plan seems daunting, BPIF Specialist Services can help.
-Our experts have helped many print and packing companies to assess critical aspects of their processes and to develop structured BCPs.
-Each plan is developed with the packaging sector.
+Our experts have helped many print and packaging companies to assess critical aspects of their processes and to develop structured BCPs.
+Each plan is developed with the specific needs of the company in mind, while implementing best practice from across the print and packaging sector.

 - In-depth review of your site(s) and critical processes